 6. Turbo Boosting Energy

-HGH helps to improve sleep, which in turn affects energy, but the growth hormone is also directly linked to an increased energy boost
+HGH helps to improve sleep, which in turn affects energy, but the growth hormone is also directly linked to an increased energy boost to begin with.

 Therefore, anyone who is having HGH supplemented into his or her daily intake will become a massive ball of energy.
 Isn’t that what we want all of our athletes to be?